adeelbarki/mobile-flash-cards/README.md

 ## Testing

-Results of these tasks can be seen on a android or IOS mobile or an emulator.
-App works perfectly on both kind of mobiles.
+Results of these tasks are tested on Google Pixel 3 with latest Android version.

 ## License